Do we still need customer service on the phone?

 Can’t be digitized?

-• Automated first point of contact
+- automated first points of contact

-• Efficient forwarding of complex inquiries
+- efficient routing of complex inquiries

 Not future-proof?